The Super Bowl is the best and biggest event in pro sports for a reason. It’s

 Our look at data can be for fun and reflection, or you can actually use it to your advantage to betting advantage.
 Super Bowl betting can be tough and the games – as we’ve seen – can end up being rather unpredictable.
 However, a closer look at past games could reveal some nuggets of information that can help us win when we bet on the big game.

-Let's first look at some ways you can bet on the Super Bowl, as well as some betting history before we touch on a few things to use to your advantage:
+Let’s first look at how you can bet on the Super Bowl, as well as some betting history before we touch on a few things to use to your advantage:

 Where Can You Bet on the Super Bowl?

 You can bet in Vegas or various online gambling sites.
 Bovada is without a doubt one of the best online gambling sites to use for betting purposes, but the list is pretty long.
 Betting on the Super Bowl in Vegas is a lot of fun, too, while there are often bookies you can find locally.

 For some specific Super Bowl betting sites to use, just refer to our table above.

 What Bets Are Most Popular?

 Once you figure out where you’re going to bet on the big game, you can then start thinking about what kind of bet you’ll be placing.
 Your options are almost endless, but here are the most popular bets you’ll encounter: